The Last Flight of Halifax JB837

 02.00

 Wellington HZ476 NA-A of RCAF 428, flying out of Dalton, crashes near Bree, Limburg 15km WNW of Maaseik at about 2.00am, cause unknown.
 All 6 crew are buried in Brustem before being transferred to Heverlee.
-No flak unit nor fighter claims the kill.
+No flak unit nor fighter claims the kill 11.
 P/O Roy Madge the co-pilot is posthumously promoted to Flying Officer, aged 23.
-11
+[It was the custom of the Royal Canadian Air Force (RCAF) to promote by one rank an airman who was killed, a practice not followed by the RAF] [16]

 02.08